fonic/wcdatool/README.md

 ## How to use it

-There are multiple ways to use *wcdatool*, but this should get you started:
+There are multiple ways to use *wcdatool*, but the following instructions should get you started.
+For Windows users, the easiest way to go is to use *Windows Subsystem for Linux (WSL)*:

 1. Requirements: